 If you are planning to the travel to India as an immigrant there are several areas of expertise that you will need to perceive to help with the immigration process.
-Visas are needed to enter the country for purposes of travel, study or work.
+Indian visa are needed to enter the country for purposes of travel, study or work.

 What is the restricted or protected area in India?